 Introspective, vital, feminine and delicate.

 Your weaknesses?
 Your strengths?

-My strengths; have a very high curiosity and passion for learning new things.
-Weakness; that curiosity and passion are very volatile and it is difficult to maintain them for a long time towards the same goal.
+My strengths; have a very high curiosity and passion to learn new things.
+Weakness; That curiosity and passion are very volatile and it is difficult to maintain them for a long time towards the same goal.